KamilaHase/MS2/README.md

 # VOCAB - MEMORIZE
 A game to test visual memory and at the same time viewers ability to learn new vocabulary words.
+The presented game is a trial, or an example of a possible more expanded version with many images and different vocabulary words.
+The aim of this game is to help people who are learning new languages to develop their vocabulary in a playfull way.
+It is especially developed for people with visual memory who associate the learning material to images and later on are reminded

+Requires some user
 ## UX
 ### User stories:
   - Expected goals of first time page visitors: